-Object Description • Port Select port number from this drop-down list • State Enable or disable the port rate policer.
+Object Description • Port Select port number for this drop down list State Enable or disable the port rate policer.
 The default value is "Disabled".
 Rate (Kbps) Configure the rate for the port policer.
 The default value is "unlimited".
 Valid values are in the range 0 to 1000000.